-We may, without the approval of our unitholders, issue an unlimited number of additional units or certain other equity securities, including securities to Capital Maritime.
-Prior to giving effect to this issuance of common units, we have issued and outstanding 23,744,443 Class B Units to certain investors, which are convertible on a one-for-one basis into common units under certain circumstances, and have also issued 24,967,240 common units to holders of Crude Carriers Corp.'s ("Crude Carriers") shares, in a unit-for-share transaction consummated in September 2011 whereby Crude Carriers became a wholly-owned subsidiary of ours.
-We have also issued common units in connection with the acquisition of certain of our vessels, either directly to Capital Maritime or through public offerings, and we may make additional such issuances in the future.
-In addition, in August 2010, we issued a total of 795,200 restricted common units under our Omnibus Incentive Compensation Plan, adopted in April 2008, as amended.
+We may, without the approval of our unitholders, issue an unlimited number of additional units or other equity securities, including securities to Capital Maritime.
+Prior to giving effect to this issuance of common units, we have issued and outstanding 18,372,221 Class B Units to certain investors, which are convertible on a one-for-one basis into common units under certain circumstances, and have also issued 24,967,240 common units to holders of Crude Carriers Corp.'s ("Crude Carriers") shares, in a unit-for-share transaction consummated in September 2011 whereby Crude Carriers became a wholly-owned subsidiary of ours.
+We have also issued common units in connection with the acquisition of certain of our vessels, either directly to Capital Maritime or through public offerings, including the issuance of 279,286 common units in August 2013 in connection with the purchase of the Hyundai Prestige, Hyundai Privilege and Hyundai Platinum.
+We may make additional such issuances in the future.
+In addition, on August 21, 2014, following approval obtained from our limited partners at our 2014 annual meeting, we amended and restated our Omnibus Incentive Compensation Plan, adopted in April 2008, as amended, to increase the maximum number of restricted units authorized for issuance thereunder from 800,000 to 1,650,000, of which 795,200 have been previously issued and have vested.
 The issuance by us of additional units or other equity securities of equal or senior rank may have the following effects:

-- \ddot{Y} our unitholders' proportionate ownership interest in us will decrease; - \ddot{Y} the amount of cash available for distribution on each unit may decrease; - \ddot{v} the relative voting strength of each previously outstanding unit may be diminished; and - \ddot{Y} the market price of the units may decline.
+- ÿ our unitholders' proportionate ownership interest in us will decrease; - $\ddot{\mathbf{v}}$ the amount of cash available for distribution on each unit may decrease; - $\ddot{\mathbf{v}}$ the relative voting strength of each previously outstanding unit may be diminished; and - $\ddot{\mathbf{v}}$ the market price of the units may decline.